DigilabNLCR/DateGuesser/README.md

 The project is now under developement.

-First authors to explore are Hejduk, Světlá, and Jirásek
+First authors to explore are Heyduk, Světlá, and Jirásek